Today’s post is about pacing for pain management with chronic illness and why it’s important to people who are

 Plan everything in advance.

 When you’re chronically ill and you don’t store energy the way other folks do, getting through a full day is daunting.
-I need to pay constant attention to what my body is telling me.
-I have to know my limits.
+I pay constant attention to what my body is telling me.
+I must know my limits.

 - How many flights of stairs will I have to climb?